-(i)(j)(l);

-iv.
-Travel costs incurred conducting services;

-v.

-Incentives for participation in services, as approved by OHA.
-Prior to the purchasing of incentives, contractors must submit to OHA for approval documentation of cash or incentive handling procedures, a justification for the purchase, and a description of how incentives will be tracked;

-vi.
-Purchase and/or production of program materials;
+(i.)
+Paperwork, meetings, and preparation related to conducting programs.

+(j.)
+Supervision, data collection and review and quality assurance activities.

+(k.)
+Participation in planning, task force and other workgroups.

 vii.
-Necessary office equipment and/or supplies to conduct activities, excluding furniture unless approved by OHA;

-viii.
-Training and/or conferences for staff and/or supervisors that is relevant to the intervention and/or working with the target populations.
-This includes monitoring and evaluation trainings;

-ix.
-Paperwork, meetings, and preparation related to conducting programs;

-x.
-Supervision, data collection and review,

-participation in planning and networking groups, and/or other related activities directly related to the delivery of HIV prevention services included in the LPHA HIV Prevention Program Plan and Report Workbook_____________________, which has been approved by the OHA.

-5(7) Agency responsibility if subcontracting for delivery of services.
-An LPHA may use a portion of HIV Prevention program funding to subcontract with another community based agency for delivery of services with the following responsibilities:
+Agency responsibility if subcontracting for delivery of services.
+An LPHA may use a portion of HIV Prevention program funding to subcontract with another community based agency for delivery of services.
+Each subcontractor is obligated to adhere to the standards, minimum requirements and reporting responsibilities outlined in this program element as their LPHA contractor with the following responsibilities:

-(a) An LPHA that contracts for services using program funds will ensure the completion of the “OHA HIV Prevention Program Plan and Report Workbook _________________” in the same manner as the LPHA that they contract with.
+(a.)
+An LPHA that contracts for services using program funds will ensure the completion of an OHA approved planning/reporting document.

-(b)Contractual goals for testing assessed on a quarterly basis, with percentages of funding being subtracted from overall total sum if projected totals are deemed unreachable at the ¾ mark of the funded year???
+(b.)
 LPHAs will ensure that the subcontractor's fiscal and monitoring data is submitted in a timely manner.

-©LPHA will ensure that subcontractor’s meet or exceed all stipulations outlined in Section __.
-Procedural and Operational Requirements
+(c.)
+LPHA will ensure that a subcontractor meets the standards outlined in this program element.

-(d) In partnership with the state program, LPHA will identify and participate in capacity building and quality assurance activities applicable to the subcontractor.
+(d.)
+In partnership with the state program, LPHA will identify and participate in capacity building and quality assurance activities applicable to the subcontractor.

-5.GGeneral Revenue and Expense Reporting.
+General Revenue and Expense Reporting.
 LPHA must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of the Agreement.
 These reports must be submitted to OHA by the 25th of the month following the end of the first, second and third quarters, and no later than 50 calendar days following the end of the fourth quarter (or 12 month period).

 Reporting Requirements.

-Contractors are required to conduct data submissions at least quarterly.
-Contractors are required to enter all demographic, service and

-clinical data fields within 30 days of the date of service.
+Contractors are required to enter, into the relevant database(s), all required data elements within 30 days of the date of service.
 If these reporting timelines are not met, OHA HIV Prevention Program staff will work with the contractor to establish and implement a corrective action plan.

-Additionally, contractors provide Quarterly Fiscal Expenditure reports on the amount and percentage of funds used for each HIV Prevention activity identified in the agency’s program plan using the appropriate tab of the “OHA HIV Prevention Program Plan and Report Workbook_________________.”
+Additionally, contractors provide Quarterly Fiscal Expenditure reports on the amount and percentage of funds used for each HIV Prevention activity identified in the agency’s program plan.
 This report is due within 30 days after the close of each calendar quarter.

 No financial assistance provided to LPHA for HIV Prevention Services may be used to provide treatment and/or case management services.

 Performance Measures.
+Not Applicable